mvmargaret/ITeams/README.md

 **Contact Us**

-If you have any questions about this Privacy Policy or our practices, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy or our practices, please contact us at [iteams.app.help@gmail.com](mailto:iteams.app.help@gmail.com).

 Thank you for using ITeams!